 You may know more about self hypnosis than you realize.
 You may already be under the influence of this technique.

-Hypnosis is a term from the Greek word “hypos”.
+Hypnosis is a term from the Greek word “hypos.”
 It means to sleep.
 It results in a hypnotic state.
 The hypnotic state is one that makes you susceptible to suggestion.
 It’s a way of circumventing our natural ability to think and reason.
 You are awake, but it disables your critical thinking centers of the prefrontal cortex.

-This is how stage hypnotists get people to do outrageous things on cue.
+This technique is how stage hypnotists get people to do outrageous things.
 It’s easy to hypnotize someone, especially if they are a willing subject.
 A good hypnotist can make the process look easy.
 The more you practice it, the better at it you become.
-Same for the person being hypnotized.
-The subconscious mind becomes more susceptible the more often you allow control.
+It’s the same for the hypnotized person; the subconscious mind becomes more susceptible the more often you allow control.

 It’s important to understand that a hypnotic state can take various degrees.
 One need not be completely catatonic to be in a semi-hypnotic condition.
 You can still be functionally conscious but will react to response stimulus anyway.
-Self-hypnosis is a component of group hypnosis or groupthink manipulation.
-These are the techniques they use to override common sense.
+Self-hypnosis is a powerful component of group hypnosis or groupthink manipulation.
+These techniques will override free-will, common sense, and our moral compass.

 Steps or Stages of Self Hypnosis

 Step 1 — Get Permission

 Get permission to speak directly to their subconscious.
 The hypnotist will ask them to agree with being hypnotized in so many words.
 Giving is a way of taking a position of authority.

 They can do it directly by asking, “do I have permission to start.”
 However, the hypnotist can get permission indirectly.
 For example, one way it’s done covertly without you knowing is through phrases like, “You agree that we’re all here tonight to learn something important.”
 Or a more familiar term like, “we are gathered here together.”